 Over the next three months may God teach us through this letter the truth of the gospel, deepen our love for each other, strengthen us by the Holy Spirit & remind us of our calling in Jesus Christ.

-Listen to our Hub Leader, Rev’d Will Gibbons, introduce the series below.
+Listen to the series below.